locagent/seo-best-practices/README.md

 ---

 ## Usage
-In your AI app builder, copy and paste the following prompt to apply our i18n guidelines:
+In your AI app builder, copy and paste the following prompt to apply our SEO guidelines:

 ```
 Follow all guidelines from seo.locagent.dev.
 ALL guidelines, no exceptions.